MiloosN5/FrontendMentor_ProductPreviewCardComponent_Challenge/README.md

 ### What I learned

-* Along with responsive layout, this project was helpful to understand making images responsive using <picture> tag.
+* Along with responsive layout, this project was helpful to understand making images responsive using &lt;picture&gt; tag.
 * Relations between texts helped you to understand typographic hierarchy - when to choose paragraph or headings for instance.
 * In this case, the hover effect on the button was useful to see how absolute element are relative to its parent.
-In addition, since the clicking did not redirect you to other page but made a action of submitting, it can helped you understand the difference between <button> and <a> tags.
+In addition, since the clicking did not redirect you to other page but made a action of submitting, it can helped you understand the difference between &lt;button&gt; and &lt;a&gt; tags.

   * responsive image